 Genesis Camp Sessions

-A broad range of topics are included in the event – from basics such as tweaking your Genesis site to advanced such as high level overview of WordPress development.
+A broad range of topics is included in the event – from basics such as tweaking your Genesis site to advanced such as high-level overview of WordPress development.

 Here’s what the sessions of the Genesis Camp look like;

 - Live chat opens

 - Business – Recurring Revenue is the Holy Grail